 Percent for Art acquisitions become part of the State Art Collection.
 The collection represents the variety and richness of New Hampshire arts and the collection is an important repository for New Hampshire.

-NH Artist Roster - A resource for local presenters, schools, libraries, community organizations, municipalities, civic organizations, businesses and nonprofit agencies.
+NH Arts in Education Artist Roster - A resource for local presenters, schools, libraries, community organizations, municipalities, civic organizations, businesses and nonprofit agencies.
 These groups access the Roster to identify artists for community and school residencies, performances, exhibitions, workshops, teacher training, community projects, master classes and lecture-demonstrations.
 The Roster also helps to increase employment opportunities for professional New Hampshire artists.

 Traditional Arts & Folklife Listing- Contains information on traditional artists who are available for presentations, demonstrations, performances, and workshops on various aspects of traditional arts and culture.